zelinsky/CTF-Course/Intro to CTF's - CTF Culture.md

   - Grep
 - Binary Exploitation
 - Web
-- Linux
 - Reverse Engineering

 ### Cryptography Overview
-Cryptography is when you take the flag in plaintext and jumble the text in a way that no longer can be understood by someone who intercepts the message, but is performed in an algorythmic way that can be undone by the intended reciever.
+Cryptography is when you take the flag in plaintext and jumble the text in a way that no longer can be understood by someone who intercepts the message, but is performed in an algorithmic way that can be undone by the intended reciever.

 Classic Examples of Cryptography are the caesar cipher, rot-13, and the vigenere cipher.
 ```